MarcoCiaramella/wbootstrap/README.md

 ```javascript
 body.appendChild(new FlexColumnFull(3));
 ```
+Each HTML element defined in this module is a subclass of [Element](https://marcociaramella.github.io/wbootstrap/Element.html).
+If you want to add custom element or a new one you should extend Element class or one of his subclasses.

 See public [documentation](https://marcociaramella.github.io/wbootstrap/) for all supported HTML elements styled with bootstrap 5.
 Further samples will follow as soon as possible.